cokeBeer/goot/README.md

 }
 ```

-these can make you focus on the core methods you really need to design carefully in specific analyses
+These can make you focus on the core methods you really need to design carefully in specific analyses

-some examples can be found in `pkg/example` package
+Some examples can be found in `pkg/example` package

-and you can learn **how to run** an analysis from  `cmd` package
+And you can learn **how to run** an analysis from  `cmd` package

 ## Presentation

-run `cmd/constantpropagationanalysis` on
+Run `cmd/constantpropagationanalysis` on

 ```go
 package main